-Mississippi is the 34th most populous and the 32nd most extensive of the United States.
+Mississippi is the 34th most populous and the 32nd most extensive of the 50 states of the United States.
 It lies in the southeastern region of the United States.
 The state attained statehood on December 10, 1817, becoming the 20th state to join the union.
-It has four (4) bordering states including Louisiana, Tennessee, Alabama, Arkansas.
-See the full list of states and their borders here.
-Mississippi (nicknamed: The Magnolia State and The Hospitality State) has 82 counties.
+Its four bordering states are Louisiana, Tennessee, Alabama, and Arkansas.
+See the full list of the 50 states and their borders here.
+Mississippi (nicknamed: the Magnolia State and the Hospitality State) has 82 counties.
 The state’s capital is Jackson.
-With these facts about Mississippi, let us learn more about its history, geography, people, economy and more.
+The abbreviation for Mississippi is MS. With these facts about Mississippi, let us learn more about its history, geography, people, economy and more.

 1. The French established the first permanent settlement in present-day Mississippi in 1699.
 Before the arrival of the Europeans, three groups of people inhabited the place: the Natchez, the Chickasaw, and the Choctaw.

 2. On January 9, 1861, Mississippi became the second southern state to declare its secession from the United States of America.

 3. The name of the state is derived from the Mississippi River.
 The settlers in the region named the state from the Ojibwe word misi-ziibi (meaning “Great River”).
 The Mississippi River forms the western boundary of the state and empties into the Gulf of Mexico.